 Hearthwood Dog and Cat Clinic has been part of the Vancouver community for over 35 years.
-Our four doctors and professional staff provide the highest level of veterinary care.
+Our three doctors and professional staff provide the highest level of veterinary care.
 We offer routine veterinary medicine and preventative care as well as digital x-ray, dental care, general surgery and therapeutic laser treatment.

 We understand the special role your pet plays in your family and are dedicated to becoming your partner in your companions healthcare.
 Our goal is to practice the highest quality medicine and surgery with compassion.
 Our entire healthcare team is committed to providing personal attention to the individual concerns of each animal owner.